For parents who have never breastfed before, breastfeeding pain is a big concern. We’ve got the lowdown on what you can expect with your letdown.

 Let’s stop right here: Breastfeeding shouldn’t hurt.

-It’s normal: Sore and tender nipples in the early days of breastfeeding There’s a whole range of reasons for sore nipples in breastfeeding, and some of them require more assistance than others.
+There’s a whole range of reasons for sore nipples in breastfeeding, and some of them require more assistance than others.
 We always tell breastfeeding parents to expect a little bit of nipple tenderness at the very beginning of breastfeeding—it’s something that your nipples aren’t used to yet!

-Ask for help: Nipples that are cracked, blistered or bleeding
+Ask for help: nipples that are cracked, blistered, or bleeding

 Early breastfeeding nipple pain should never be excruciating, though, nor should it involve cracked, blistered, or damaged nipples.

-Says Nest Collaborative IBCLC Lori Theisen, “Remember, it’s called BREASTFEEDING, not NIPPLEFEEDING.
+According to Nest Collaborative IBCLC Lori Theisen, “Remember, it’s called BREASTFEEDING, not NIPPLEFEEDING.
 We want the baby to take as much breast tissue in the mouth as possible.
 The nipple is just the faucet for the milk, not the milk factory.”

-Engorgement often occurs to breastfeeding parents at the beginning of breastfeeding.
-In the first few days, your baby will be cluster feeding, which causes your colostrum to transition into mature milk.
-This transition can create engorgement for some breastfeeding parents.
 If you experience engorgement, you’ll notice that your breasts have become tight, firm, and maybe even a bit shiny.
 They may be warm and slightly lumpy, and, yes, they may be painful.

 A few important notes about engorgement